Appmixer Architecture

 Appmixer CLI

-Command line tool for development, testing and management of custom components.
-It can also be used to manage, export and import flows.
+Command line tool for development, testing and deployment of custom connectors.
+It can also be used to manage, export and import flows or automatically generate connectors from OpenAPI specification.

 Supporting Technologies